Healthcare Professionals

 We are committed to providing healthcare professionals with the information and programs that will support their efforts to treat rare, monogenic diseases of the central nervous system.

-REVEAL Pivotal Trial of TSHA-102 (Part B)
+REVEAL Pivotal Trial (Part B)

 The REVEAL Pivotal Trial is a single-arm, open-label study evaluating the efficacy and safety of TSHA-102 in females with Rett syndrome, with each patient serving as their own control.
 Each participant will receive a single administration of the high dose (1×10¹⁵ total vector genomes (vg)) of TSHA-102 delivered by lumbar intrathecal injection.